 When parents/guardians pick up a child, they must follow the sign-out procedure.
 See your center insert (front pocket) for more information.
 Parents/guardians must let staff members know when they are removing their child from the classroom.
-Specific pandemic departure procedures will be provided by each center.

 Child Release Policy